What is Io? A quick review

 To be honest, the whole thing took me nearly a year to finish (including writing this post).
 I could work on it only once in a while, and I hit a few roadblocks which took many sessions to work around.
 I mentioned it briefly before, but getting Io code to compile was one such roadblock - I've never used CMake before, for one, and then some add-ons refused to compile on my system.
 It took me a while to sort all that out, and I couldn't start hacking without this.

 With that done, I realized that I have no idea about what is where in the codebase.
-I had a rough idea of the architecture, as it is mentioned in the docs, but it was on a level high enough as to be mostly useless.
+I had a rough idea of the architecture, as it is mentioned in the docs, but it was on a level high enough as to be (coupled with my lack of experience) mostly useless.
 I spent many an evening just reading the C sources, trying to familiarize myself with its style and design.